kevinslawinski/steady-mind/.github/instructions/app-info.instructions.md

 # Project Overview

-This project is a web application called **SteadyMind**, a mental health companion that helps users identify grounding techniques and coping mechanisms through guided prompts and interactive Q&A.
+This project is a web application called **Steady Mind**, a mental health companion that helps users identify grounding techniques and coping mechanisms through guided prompts and interactive Q&A.

-**Important**: SteadyMind is NOT a replacement for professional therapy or medical treatment.
+**Important**: Steady Mind is NOT a replacement for professional therapy or medical treatment.
 No medical assumptions or diagnoses are made.
 This is a supportive tool to help users explore common coping mechanisms during difficult moments.

 ## Core Features